 - Wider economic benefits – a four-day week will enable people to have more leisure time to shop, eat out or take long weekend breaks, meaning the four-day week derives wider benefits, which depending on your sector could be beneficial for your business by other businesses deciding to introduce this working pattern.

 - Wider environmental benefit – reducing the necessity to travel to and from work five days per week coupled with reduced energy usage could reduce carbon footprint.
+This could be a great way to signal to your shareholders and investors that you are committed to promoting ESG within your business.

 What might be some of the drawbacks of switching to a four-day working week?